Amazon Outdoor Deals

 Work knife on wooden table comparing steels

-The Budget Knife Debate
+The Evolution of the Budget Knife Debate

-What is D2 Steel?
+What Exactly is D2 Steel?

 What is 8Cr13MoV?

-Category D2 Tool Steel 8Cr13MoV Winner
+Performance Category D2 Tool Steel 8Cr13MoV Clear Winner

-Edge Retention 8/10 (Excellent) 4/10 (Low) D2
+Edge Retention 8/10 (Excellent) 4/10 (Low/Average) D2 (By a landslide)

-Toughness 4/10 (Brittle) 6/10 (Moderate) 8Cr13MoV
+Toughness (Impact) 4/10 (Brittle) 6/10 (Moderate) 8Cr13MoV

-Corrosion Resistance 4/10 (Semi-Stainless) 6/10 (Decent) 8Cr13MoV
+Corrosion Resistance 4/10 (Semi-Stainless) 6.5/10 (Decent) 8Cr13MoV

-Ease of Sharpening 3/10 (Hard) 9/10 (Very Easy) 8Cr13MoV
+Ease of Sharpening 3/10 (Stubborn/Hard) 9/10 (Incredibly Easy) 8Cr13MoV

 Edge Retention: The D2 Dominance

-Corrosion Resistance: The Rust Risk
+Corrosion Resistance: Managing the Rust Risk

-Ease of Sharpening
+Ease of Sharpening & Edge Maintenance

 Civivi Elementum D2 Knife

-Top Value Pick: Civivi Elementum (D2)
+The Ultimate Value Pick: Civivi Elementum (D2)

-Choose D2 If:
+Choose D2 Tool Steel If:

-• You have diamond sharpening stones.
+• You already own (or are willing to buy) aggressive diamond sharpening stones.

-Choose 8Cr13MoV If:
+Choose 8Cr13MoV Stainless Steel If:

 Expert FAQs

-Is D2 better than S30V? +
+Is D2 steel genuinely better than CPM-S30V?

-Does 8Cr13MoV rust? +
+Does 8Cr13MoV rust easily?

 Find Your Next Favorite Pocket Knife